Pjj0417/swin-CRM/README.md

 ## Dynamic Swin-CRM for Contrastive Self-Supervised Train Driver Fatigue Detection

-This repository provides a reference implementation related to the paper:
+This repository provides code examples and reference implementations related to the paper:

 > **A Dynamic Swin-CRM-Based Contrastive Self-Supervised Framework for Train Driver Fatigue Detection**
+> *IEEE Internet of Things Journal (under review)*

-The current repository provides an implementation example based on **Swin-MAE with DWMM** for self-supervised representation learning and train driver fatigue recognition.
+The current release provides an example implementation based on **Swin-MAE with DWMM**, demonstrating masked image reconstruction and deformable window modeling for train driver fatigue representation learning.

 ---